All Products

 accessKey

-Log on to the IoT Platform console, move the pointer over the profile picture in the upper-right corner, and then click AccessKey Management to obtain the AccessKey ID and AccessKey secret.
+Log on to the IoT Platform console, move your mouse over your profile picture, and then click AccessKey Management to obtain the AccessKey ID and AccessKey secret.

 Note